-Problem Statement Narrative and Projected Goal: Describe activities your State plans to implement in order to maintain participation in PRISM at your current level (Full, Enhanced, Expanded) and ITD goals.
+Problem Statement Narrative and Projected Goal: Describe any challenges encountered in implementing, maintaining, or improving your ITD and PRISM program compliance level (i.e., problems encountered, obstacles overcome, lessons learned, etc.).

 WYDOT is currently at Full Participation for Prism (IRP) and Core Compliant for ITD.
 The agency name responsible for ITD in the State: Wyoming Highway Patrol/WY Dept of Transportation.
-The agency name responsible for PRISM in the
+The agency name responsible for PRISM in the State: Wyoming Highway Patrol/WY Dept of Transportation.